Johandika/Rental-Mobil-NextJS-Tailwind/README.md

 ## Description

 "Car Rental" is a car loan application.
 We can search and filter by car type and year of release.
-This app is built with Next JS, Tailwind CSS, and Rapid API. there are 2 branches, the application branch with the SSR, and CSR approach.
+This app is built with Next JS Typescript, Tailwind CSS, and Rapid API. there are 2 branches, the application branch with the SSR, and CSR approach.
 And of course, this web is fully responsive.

 ## Live Website